-But it wasn’t just the press that sat up and took notice of her haunting folk songs; music lovers and industry folk from across the globe saw something special in both Ciara’s voice and ability to to weave a poetic emotive tale.
-From 2015-2017 she found herself living in a proverbial suitcase flitting back and forth to Nashville after receiving publishing interest thanks to a chance meeting at the Belfast Nashville Songwriters Festival.
-It was there she sowed the seeds of what was to become her second album ‘Arrow’ (2018) produced by Michael Mormecha [Malojian, Ciaran Lavery].
+But it wasn’t just the press that sat up and took notice of her haunting folk songs; music lovers and industry folk from across the Atlantic saw something special in both Ciara’s songwriting and her ability to silence a room with her voice.
+Receiving publishing interest after a chance meeting at the Belfast Nashville Songwriting Festival she found herself flying back and forth to the USA working with some of the finest songwriters Music City had to offer.
+It was there she sowed the seeds of what was to become her second album ‘Arrow’ (2018).

-In addition to writing solo, Ciara is also a keen collaborator and has worked with many world class songwriters and artists over the past few years including Gary Burr [Christina Aguilera, LeAnn Rimes], Grammy winner Don Henry [Ray Charles, Miranda Lambert] and Grammy nominated Drew Ramsey [John Legend, India Arie] as well as Northern Irelands finest Ryan McMullan and Gareth Dunlop.
+In addition to writing solo, Ciara is also a keen collaborator and has worked with many world class songwriters and artists over the past few years including Grammy winner Don Henry, Grammy nominated Drew Ramsey and Gary Burr as well as Northern Irelands Ryan McMullan, Gareth Dunlop and Ciaran Lavery.